venn/blog/_posts/2014-07-08-designing-for-the-color-blind.md

 ##### Pay attention to your link color

 Blue is the safest color.
-If you make your link color red or green, or event just tint it, you need to underline it as well or people may not realize it is a link.
+If you make your link color red or green, or even just tint it, you need to underline it as well or people may not realize it is a link.
 Take a look at this screenshot from CrunchBase.
 It is not clear at all that you can click on the names of people.

 <a href="http://www.crunchbase.com/organization/blablacar"><img src="/public/images/posts/2014-07-08/crunchbase.jpg" width="100%" /></a>